garrandall/popular-music-data/tracks/up-to-something-metro-boomin-travis-scott-young-thug.md

 But all my bitches they brats
 Pop a lil' perky, relax (Turn up, turn up)

-These niggas up to somethin' (Hmm, ayy)
+These niggas up to somethin' (Hm, ayy)
 She need to suck or somethin' (She need to fuck or somethin')

 I'ma wake up for somethin'